juanovt10/tracktales-blog/README.md

 - Post information datamodel
     - The idea of world areas and holiday type is good to filter and differentiate posts but furter details should be used for this.
 Such as country and author.
     - The country should be another dropdown list that has the countries selected depening on the world area that has been selected.

+- Further relevant feedback
+    - Remove the sign in and sign out messages
+    - Send notifications to users when their posts or comments have been approved
+    - Send notifications when another user has commented or reacted to a post
+    - Send a notificaiton when a comment is added in a post a user has commented on

 ## Testing